mgabay/Coupled-Tasks/README.md

 coupled-tasks scheduling problem done during my master's and my PhD thesis.

-The code provided here is mostly research code written for my own usage and hence is poorly docummented and non-generic.
+The code provided here is mostly research code written for my own usage and hence is poorly documented and non-generic.

 References
 ----------